MA

-By challenging the role and norms of traditional design towards an emerging type of ‘advanced design’, unshackled from the history of specialisms and entrenched methods, you will become part of a community of practice.
-You will be encouraged to actively contribute to a deep understanding of how design is set to address and affect change within contemporary society.
+- By challenging the role and norms of traditional design towards an emerging type of ‘advanced design’, unshackled from the history of specialisms and entrenched methods, you will become part of a community of practice.
+You'll be encouraged to actively contribute to a deep understanding of how design is set to address and affect change within contemporary society.

-Whatever your background or previous degree we expect you to examine your own practice.
-This might be in a traditional field of design such as graphic design, product design, fashion design, interior design etc. Other fields such as teaching, social science, humanities, curating, engineering, science and business are also considered practices and welcome on the programme.
+- Whatever your background or previous degree we expect you to examine your own practice.
+This might be in a traditional field of design such as graphic design, product design, fashion design or interior design.
+Other fields such as teaching, social science, humanities, curating, engineering, science and business are also considered practices and are welcomed on the programme.

 Contact the department